 A good rule of thumb for a Pillar Page template is typically around 3,000 words.
 Blog posts, by contrast, should be about 750 words.

 Pillar Page vs. landing page: what’s the difference?
 While they may look similar to the untrained eye, the biggest difference between a Pillar Page and a landing page is in each’s purpose:

 - Pillar page: Establishes web authority for improved search placement and increased traffic to your website; contains links to pieces of related content

 - Landing page: Serves as an entry point for potential customers, to convert page visitors into leads; usually contains a contact form or other call to action (CTA)

-Keep in mind that many organizations choose a pillar page design that puts brochure content at the top of the page—think videos, case studies, pricing, etc.—and the meaty pillar content beneath the fold.
+Keep in mind that many organizations choose a Pillar Page design that puts brochure content at the top of the page—think videos, case studies, pricing, etc.—and the meaty Pillar content beneath the fold.

 Where Can You Find Content Pillar Examples?

-The internet’s full of content pillars examples—of wildly varying quality.
+The internet’s full of content Pillar examples—of wildly varying quality.
 For a solid example, look no further than our own website.
 While not a pillar piece in itself, the blog you’re reading right now is a piece of content that’s part of a broader pillar strategy around SEO keyword research.